jwalkerbg/i100007/README.md

 This project supports C and Cython extensions.
 They live in dedicated directories.
 Paths to these directories are given in `pyproject.toml` in `[tool.build.config]`.

 * cython_path - path to the directory where Cython extensions are.
-By now, each extension is in its own only file.
-Subdirectories for each extension are not supported.
-Hope this changes soon.
+Each extension has its own sub-directory with allowed directory tree beneath it.
+Names of directories become extensions names.
 * c_ext_path - path to the directory where C extensions live.
 Each extension has its own sub-directory with allowed directory tree beneath it.
 Names of directories become extensions names.
 * include_dirs - paths where C header files for C extensions are stored (Not tested for Cython extensions, probably used).
 * library_dirs - paths where external libraries are stored (.dll or .so).
 Used by both kinds of extensions (not tested yet).